phazei/MediaSyncer/README.md

 Media Player that can play multiple videos/images at once in sync.
 Easily drag and drop media to rearrange them on a grid.

 <b>Hotkeys:<b> SPACEBAR to Play/Pause, Left/Right Arrows to move to Previous/Next Frame.
+Drag to rearrange media.

 <b>PLEASE NOTE:<br><b>
 This project was made using AI.<br>